danishjuneja/NITK-KODE/README.md

 # NITK-KODE

-NITK KODE is a group of developers from NITK Batch 2024.
+NITK KODE is a group of passionate developers from NITK Batch 2024.